Lemon Cedar Homemade Dust Spray and Polish

 Follow Life-n-Reflection on Pinterest for More - Use this Pin button!

-One important thing to remember when making homemade cleaners is to always add a label.
-Grab a dust spray label and more printables in the Life-n-Reflection Resource Library.
+I have literally never purchased another dust remover since making this homemade solution!
+But, one important thing to remember when making homemade cleaners is to always add a label.
+Grab a dust spray label and more printables in the Life-n-Reflection Simple Living Library.

 6 Comments